Published: October 10th 2010October 4th 2010

 I hung around at the bottom of our street hoping to see what was going on.
-The city was alternatively unusually quiet and unusually noisy by turns.
+The city was unusually quiet and unusually noisy by turns.
 I didn't know how to read these signs.
 "Always confront an emergency with a full stomach," I thought.

 I popped into the closest restaurant that offered a three-course lunch for $1.50.
 The soup was a thick broth with lumps of yucca and a large piece of fresh lobster in it, lightened with a squeeze of citrus.
 I cracked a lobster leg open, sucked out the sweet flesh, and turned my attention to the TV.
 My Spanish wasn't up to following what the President was saying, but I could sense the tension.
 Then the TV switched to live coverage of the streets.
-What is the difference between
+What is the difference between a

 Initially this tree trunk had blocked our way.

-a demonstration and a riot?
+demonstration and a riot?
 The noise level outside the restaurant suddenly rose.
 I decided to go back to the house.

 "Please stay at home this afternoon; things are worse," Luis said.
 "They’ve closed the airport."